Busy vs FullFebruary 17, 2021

 Grateful for the BusApril 7, 2021

 After so many years in business and learning so much about different industries, the most important job that we have at Backyard Bookkeeper is to educate young entrepreneurs and more experienced business owners that bookkeeping is NOT just data entry.
 Bookkeeping is the core of good financial health.
-We have seen so many businesses fail because of a simple mistake: they started making money but didn’t keep good track of where their money went.
+We have seen so many businesses fail because of a simple mistake.
+They started making money but didn’t keep good track of where their money went.
 And voila, they woke up to a nightmare, a very avoidable nightmare.

 Our mission is to build jobs and a culture where our employees are first, their families are second, and our business is third.
-We were one of the first businesses in Utah to let our employees work remotely from home as early as 2009, and we never even considered giving up our family-oriented culture for the prospect of “big fish” clients.
-Do not misunderstand; we love big clients and we have quite a lot of big names working with us, yet we will never say no to a small project because we love helping our clients grow most of all.
+We were one of the first businesses in Utah to let our employees work remotely from home as early as 2009.
+We never even considered giving up our family-oriented culture for the prospect of “big fish” clients.
+Do not misunderstand; we love big clients and we have quite a lot of big names working with us.
+Yet we will never say no to a small project because we love helping our clients grow most of all.

-We are who we are; we love what we do and get excited when we can forge new connections and new friendships with our clients.
-But most importantly, we are here to help, so let someone else do the dirty work, and you focus on growing!
+We are who we are.
+We love what we do and get excited when we can forge new connections and new friendships with our clients.
+But most importantly, we are here to help.
+So let someone else do the dirty work, and you focus on growing!